-The Finnish pilot site is part of the NordicWay pilots running in the Nordic countries Denmark, Finland, Norway and Sweden.
-The main objective of this Action is to deploy pilot studies in order to further develop interoperable Day-1 and Day 1,5 C-ITS services and support infrastructure readiness for connected and automated driving in Denmark, Finland, Norway and Sweden.
-NordicWay pilots will:
+The Finnish pilot was part of the NordicWay 2 project (2017-2020) and currently part of the NordicWay 3 project’s (2019-2023) pilots running in the Nordic countries Denmark, Finland, Norway and Sweden.
+The main objectives of the NordicWay Actions are to deploy pilot studies in order to further develop interoperable Day-1 and Day-1.5 C-ITS services and support infrastructure readiness for connected and automated driving in Denmark, Finland, Norway and Sweden.

-- Support the deployment of new "Day-1” and “Day-1,5” C-ITS services in Nordic countries and extend its use in vital road freight transport routes subject to extreme weather conditions and in urban and interurban environments.
+- Supported the deployment of new "Day-1” and “Day-1,5” C-ITS services in Nordic countries and extend its use in vital road freight transport routes subject to extreme weather conditions and in urban and interurban environments.

 Artic Challenge for Automated driving in snowy and icy arctic conditions

 This pilot addressed automated driving in snowy and icy arctic conditions.
 The pilot included posts and poles for guidance and positioning, C-ITS hybrid communication, communication infrastructure including pre-5G and remote driving as well as vehicle positioning.
 The pilot studies were completed with prototype automated vehicles around Finland and evaluated in Muonio Intelligent Road in North Lapland to guarantee winter conditions.
 Project results are available in the Finnish Transport Infrastructure Agency publication online: https://julkaisut.vayla.fi/pdf12/vt_2019-19_arctic_challenge_web.pdf